Looking for the best gaming mouse? This is a complete list of all the best mice a gamer can buy in 2018. Tested and reviewed by our gaming team.

 What works about the 12 thumb button grid, is the fact that they are built like a mechanical keyboard almost.
 This gives a tremendous audible feedback when pushed, which makes it feel great to use, and makes it stand out compared to other MMO mice.

 If you are looking for a mouse, you can use for all your different games, and if you’re not a big MMO gamer(or other games that require insane macro-management), then you are probably better off with any of the other mice on this list.
 Simply because the extra buttons to make it clunky if you don’t intend to use them.

 The thumb grid, combined with the possibility of 16.000 DPI can be a drawback.
 Especially if you are looking for something simple.
 But if you are a seasoned gamer, looking to improve, this might just be the perfect fit for you.

 As I have played an extensive amount of ”World of Warcraft” I was looking forward to finally trying this fan-favorite MMO mouse.
 And it did not disappoint!
 It does something that very few mice manage to do.
-It actually raises your skill-roof and makes room to make YOU a better player.
-This is obviously because it is very hard to master, especially at first. but once you learn to unleash its full potential and the thumb grid to its fullest, it’s very hard to go back to an ordinary mouse.
+It actively raises your skill-roof and makes room to make YOU a better player.
+This is obviously because it is tough to master, especially at first.
+But once you learn to unleash its full potential and the thumb grid to its fullest, it’s very hard to go back to an ordinary mouse.

 If you are not looking to use the extra buttons, you should look into another mouse.
 Since that is where it truly stands out, and anything else it has to offer, you get elsewhere.

-At first, I got quite a lot of ‘miss-clicks’ but after a few hours of play with the Razer Naga chroma, I began to get it right and to also see actual improvements in my spell rotation in WoW which is actually very impressive.
+At first, I got quite a lot of ‘miss-clicks,’ but after a few hours of play with the Razer Naga chroma, I began to get it right and also to see actual improvements in my spell rotation in WoW which is quite impressive.